 Interest expense.
-These amounts relate to (i) our shareholder loans payable to UPC Germany, including (a) the 2010 Shareholder Loan (as defined and described below), (b) the 2012 Shareholder Loan, which was settled during the fourth quarter of 2015, and (c) the 2013 Shareholder Capex Loan, which was fully repaid during the third quarter of 2014, and (ii) the 2015 UMI Loan (as defined and described below).
+These amounts relate to (i) our shareholder loans payable to UPC Germany, including (a) the 2010 Shareholder Loan (as defined and described below) and (b) the 2012 Shareholder Loan, which was settled during the fourth quarter of 2015, and (ii) the UMI Loan (as defined and described below), which was settled during the first quarter of 2017.
 The "2012 Shareholder Loan" represented a loan payable to our shareholder, UPC Germany, issued in May 2012.
-The 2013 Shareholder Loan bore interest at an agreed upon rate (9.625% per annum during all periods that the loan was outstanding).
-The "2013 Shareholder Capex Loan" represented a loan payable to our shareholder, UPC Germany, issued in September 2013.
-The 2013 Shareholder Capex Loan bore interest at an agreed upon rate (7.500% per annum during all periods that the loan was outstanding).
+The 2012 Shareholder Loan bore interest at an agreed upon rate (9.625% per annum during all periods that the loan was outstanding).

 Interest income.
-These amounts relate to (i) our loans receivable from UPC Germany, including (a) the 2012 UPC Germany Loan Receivable, (b) the 2015 UPC Germany Loan Receivable, (c) the 2016 UPC Germany Loan Receivable (each as defined and described below) and (ii) the "UMI Loan Receivable", which was a loan receivable to UMI issued in August 2013 that was fully repaid in the first quarter of 2015.
-The interest rate on the UMI Loan Receivable, which was subject to adjustment during the periods that the loan was outstanding, was 2.61% as of December 31, 2014.
+These amounts primarily relate to our loans receivable from UPC Germany, including (a) the 2012 UPC Germany Loan Receivable, (b) the 2015 UPC Germany Loan Receivable and (c) the 2016 UPC Germany Loan Receivable (each as defined and described below).
 Interest income is included in other income, net, in our consolidated statements of operations.